 Two-bite mini tartlets offer that same level of portion control.
 I can grab a couple of these babies without feeling guilty or overindulgent.
 That's an idea I can get behind.

 Lemon tarts with a twist

-So when I saw this recipe for Smitten Kitchen's Whole Lemon Tart, I knew it was something I wanted to try.
+Lemon tarts were next on my list.
 But since I have little self control when it comes to slicing tarts, cakes, pies, etc., I decided to make a two-bite version instead.